Auquan/auquan-toolbox-python/README.md

 Any feature data can be accessed as `lookback_data['OPEN']`.
 The output is a pandas dataframe with dates as the index (row) and markets as columns.

-The function has to return a pandas dataframe with markets you are trading as index(row) and signal, price and weights as columns
+The function has to return a pandas dataframe with markets you are trading as index(row) and SIGNAL, PRICE and WEIGHTS as columns

 | Key Name | Description |
 | --- | --- |